karolinakwasny/Full_Stack_open/part0/new_node_in_single_page_app_diagram.md

     Note right of browser: A user is adding a message and clicking the button

-    browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
+    Note right of browser: browser executes the JavaScript code it fetched from the server browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server

     Note right of browser: In Content-Type header of the request it informs server that the included data is represented in JSON format

-    server-->>browser: JavaScript code
-    deactivate server

-    Note right of browser: browser executes the JavaScript code it fetched from the server
+    Note left of server: server is updated

 ```